Q. Is the tint applied on the inside or outside of the window?

 Q. How long does it take to dry?

 A. This depends on the amount of sun that the windows get and the film type.
 In summer, a window facing west—1 week.
-In winter, a window facing south—2 months.
+In winter, a window facing south — up to 2 months.

 Q. Will window tint make the room dark?